mathias-mrsn/snowcrash/level00/README.md

 ---

-First we need to show every files created by the user `flag00`
+Firstly, we need to display all the files created by the user `flag00`.

 ```shell
 $ find / -user flag00